pachyderm/docs/content/2.4.x/reference/helm-values.md

     - `proxy.image. tag` the tag of the proxy image.
     - `proxy.image.pullPolicy` the proxy image pull policy.
 Defaults to "IfNotPresent".

-  - `proxy.resources` specifies the proxy ressources.
+  - `proxy.resources` specifies the proxy resources.
 The proxy is configured to shed traffic before using 500MB of RAM, so that's a resonable memory limit.
 It doesn't need much CPU.

     - `proxy.resources.requests`